-Director Todd Douglas Miller’s extraordinary documentary APOLLO 11 will make you view what it took to land on the moon landing anew.
+Director Todd Douglas Miller’s extraordinary documentary APOLLO 11 will make you look anew at what it took to land on the moon.

-That’s the award-winning documentary from director Todd Douglas Miller.
-It’s an absolute must-see of a film if, like me, you’re a huge space exploration fan, or even if you want to learn a little more about probably the most magnificent achievement man has ever accomplished – landing on the moon.
+The award-winning documentary from director Todd Douglas Miller is an absolute must-see of a film.
+If like me, you’re a huge space exploration fan, or even if you want to learn a little more about probably the most magnificent achievement man has ever accomplished, landing on the moon, it’s essential viewing.
 Released around the 50th anniversary of the 20th July 1969 event, I managed to catch this only recently on the small screen.
 But that in no way dimmed its power or its emotional wallop at watching Neil Armstrong, Buzz Aldrin and Michael Collins take that incredible journey.

 What Miller does so, so brilliantly with APOLLO 11 is that he purely uses archival and in some cases found footage to tell the events of 50 years ago.
 You are almost taken minute-by-minute on the voyage of discovery with these now-iconic astronauts from the day of the launch – 16th July – until they are safely back on Earth.
 It is jaw-dropping, terrifically moving viewing.
 My heart was in my mouth only a few minutes into the movie when at the eleventh hour before the launch, as the astronauts were travelling to board the Saturn V rocket, a leak was discovered.
 Anxious minutes tick by as the engineers endeavour to fix the problem.
 And even though we know the outcome of this story, very much like Ron Howard’s superb 1995 film Apollo 13, you find yourself on the edge of your seat with sweaty palms as you wait to see if everything is alright and the mission can continue.